opsaaaaa/interview-q-and-a-api-demo/app/views/docs/specs.md

 The dash board should also display each tenant and the number of requests they have made.

+## Extra Specifications

+The questions index should be paginated.
+The response also should include links to previous and next pages

 ## Extra Specifications (not currently implemented)